• Home

 Program Description

-We have two training campuses; the Rhode Island Hospital and the Miriam Hospital.
-Fellows may rotate through both campuses.
-Rhode Island Hospital has two dedicated EP labs (biplane fluoroscopy and equipped with the latest mapping software system), a hybrid OR lab with EP capability, and an updated device lab shared with cath.
-The Miriam hospital has a dedicated EP lab for devices and ablations.
-We have a total of 6 electrophysiology attendings who work closely with fellows.
-There are dedicated APPs (PAs and NPs) who help facilitate with inpatient and outpatient care.
-We do about 300 + ablations and 600 + devices per year.
-Fellows should expect to achieve the minimal requirements for common procedures (PPM, ICD, CRT, SVT, AF/AFL, VT/PVC) within the first year of training.
-Fellows will have opportunities to participate in procedures such as leadless pacemaker implantation, His-bundle pacing, left atrial appendage occlusion device implantation, lead/device extraction, convergent procedure, and epicardial access/ablation.
+Our program spans two training campuses: Rhode Island Hospital and the Miriam Hospital.
+Fellows have the opportunity to rotate through both campuses.
+Rhode Island Hospital features three dedicated electrophysiology labs, including two labs with biplane fluoroscopy and one newly built lab equipped with the latest mapping software system/equipment.
+Additionally, there is a hybrid lab with EP capability in the OR and an updated CIED/LAAO-capable hybrid lab.
+The Miriam Hospital has its own dedicated electrophysiology lab for ablations and devices.
+Our team consists of five experienced electrophysiology faculty who work closely with fellows.
+We also have dedicated advanced practice providers (PAs and NPs) who assist with inpatient and outpatient care.
+Our annual procedure volume exceeds 700 ablations and 600 device implantations.
+During the first year of training, fellows can expect to achieve competency in common procedures.
+There are opportunities to participate in a wide variety of novel/advanced procedures, including leadless pacemaker implantation, His-bundle/left bundle pacing, left atrial appendage occlusion device implantation, cardio neural ablation, lead/device extraction, and epicardial access/ablation.

 Curriculum